Return to Main Stewardship Atlas Page

 • Kings Park Bluff Town Park provides boating ramps and a pier to fish from, as well as a beautiful stretch of beach along the North Shore of Long Island in Kings Park.

-• David Weld Sanctuary is a wonderful place for birders, geology buffs, and wildflower-lovers to hike and explore nature.
+• David Weld Sanctuary is wonderful place for birders, geology buffs, and wildflower-lovers to hike and explore nature.
 There’s just enough elevation change to make the trails interesting but not too daunting for little legs and family nature excursions.
 The 3-mile trail at David Weld Sanctuary is open for hiking and observation from dawn to dusk.

 Get Involved/Events